JST Direct Invitation Program

 Indian Officers Invitation Program

-In January 2019, Sakura Science Plan invited Indian researchers from world famous 19 universities (Indian Institute of Technology, and Indian Institutes of Science Education and Research) , and administrators (Ministry of Science and Technology, and Ministry of Human Resources Development), totaling 30 people.
+In January 2019, Sakura Science Exchange Program invited Indian researchers from world famous 19 universities (Indian Institute of Technology, and Indian Institutes of Science Education and Research) , and administrators (Ministry of Science and Technology, and Ministry of Human Resources Development), totaling 30 people.
 They participated in a week program.

 On January 23, the participants took part in the exchange program with Japanese universities and showed interest in interaction and collaborative research with them (Japan-India University Exchange Program: hosted by JST).
 It is said that Indian researchers are the Western oriented.
 However, the exchange program provided the opportunity for mutual understanding, for building stronger networks, and for devising a plan for promoting future exchange and collaborative research.